 There is no public market for our securities.
 Investment in our shares is subject to substantial risks.
-See "Risk Factors," beginning on page 18.
+See the section of this offering circular titled "Risk Factors."

 Neither the Securities and Exchange Commission ("SEC") nor any state securities commission has approved or disapproved of these securities or passed upon the adequacy or accuracy of this offering circular.
 Any representation to the contrary is a criminal offense.